-1 POWALIED A solid blue light indicates a proper connection to the power supply.
+1 Power LED A solid white light indicates a proper connection to the power supply.
 The light will be a solid orange during boot up.
-2 A solid light indicates connection on the Internet port.
+2 Internet LED A solid light indicates connection on the Internet port.
 If the LED is orange, the connection is good but the router cannot connect to the Internet.
-3 Wireless (2.4 GHz) LED A solid blue light indicates that the 2.4 GHz wireless band is enabled.
-4 Wireless (5 GHz) LED A solid blue light indicates that the 5 GHz wireless band is enabled.
-5 USB 2.0 LED A solid blue light indicates that a USB device detected in the USB 2.0 port.
-6 USB 3.0 LED A solid blue light indicates that a USB device detected in the USB 3.0 port.
+3 Wireless (2.4 GHz) LED A solid white light indicates that the 2.4 GHz wireless band is enabled.
+4 Wireless (5 GHz) LED A solid white light indicates that the 5 GHz wireless band is enabled.
+5 USB 3.0 LED A solid white light indicates that a USB device detected in the USB 3.0 port.